26 Best Things to Do in Loreto

 This post may contain affiliate links, which means we might earn a small commission on anything purchased through these links at no extra cost to you.
 Learn more on our disclaimer page.

 Loreto, Mexico, is known for its sleepy-town vibes and for being a popular destination with tourists in search of warm weather and coastal views.
-But did you know that Loreto is also the best place in the world to see blue whales?
 From ancient cave paintings to historic missions and a wealth of diverse marine life, there are so many things to do in Loreto, that it can be hard to fit it all in!
-Read on for a concise list of the best places to visit in Loreto, as well as the top activities, attractions, day trips, and restaurants to make your visit unforgettable.
-Stick around to the end where we have included an interactive map of Loreto BCS Mexico, as well as some frequently asked questions, to make your holiday planning that much easier.
+The tiny city, which is nestled on the east coast of Mexico’s beautiful state of Baja California Sur, Loreto is also the best place in the world to see blue whales.
+Read on for a concise list of the best things to do in Loreto, as well as the top activities, attractions, day trips, and restaurants to make your visit unforgettable.

 Loreto at a glance